gmarziou/jhipster-backend-less/README.md

 jhipster backend-less development
 =================================

-This is an example on how to configure a jhipster application so that frontend can be develop without the backend.
+This is an example on how to configure a jhipster application so that frontend can be developed without the backend.

 It is well explained [here](https://ruhul.wordpress.com/2014/11/03/backendless-development-with-angularjs/).